AymanM7/AymanM7/README.md

 ## 👨‍💻 About Me

-I’m a student at **The University of Texas at Dallas (UTD)**, majoring in **Computer Information Systems and Technology** with a passion for learning Machine Learning, AI I have a passion for transforming data into actionable insights and building products that make an impact.
+I’m a student at **The University of Texas at Dallas (UTD)**, majoring in **Computer Information Systems and Technology** with a passion for learning Machine Learning and AI.I also  have a passion for transforming data into actionable insights and building products that make an impact.
 My toolbox includes everything from data manipulation to product design, and I love collaborating across disciplines to turn ideas into reality.